HSNL-TAs/lab3-file-transfer-client-server/readme.md

 Hint
 ==
-Use `read/write` to send and receive informations.
+- Use `read/write` to send and receive informations.
-Understan how to use `argv`.
+- Understand how to use `argv`.

 Deadline
 ==